BrenPatF/brenpatf.github.io/_posts/2025-06-29-coupons_caps_functions.md

 We'll show how to solve the more general problem in three different ways:

 - Pipelined function: This solution uses PL/SQL with an associative array to track the cap left values
-- MODEL clause: This solution uses an iterative model clause with cap left values tracked by array position
+- MODEL clause: This solution uses an iterative MODEL clause with cap left values tracked by array position
 - Recursive subquery factoring: This solution uses a recursive query where each iteration corresponds to a single coupon with rows for each cap

 The queries will turn out to have quite different performance characteristics.